-For the past seven years, TIMA has sponsored an extended study of Eastport’s architecture, landscape and community — the first serious, in-depth, broad look at a community’s architecture along the eastern coast of Maine.
-The study was led by architect and architectural historian, John Leroux of Fredericton, New Brunswick and photographer and professor of art, Thaddeus Holownia of Jolicure, New Brunswick.
+For nine years, TIMA sponsored an extended study of Eastport’s architecture, landscape and community — the first serious, in-depth, broad look at a community’s architecture along the eastern coast of Maine.
+The study was led by architect and architectural historian, John Leroux of Fredericton, New Brunswick and photographer, Thaddeus Holownia of Jolicure, New Brunswick.
 Leroux is the author of seven books on New Brunswick architecture, including Building New Brunswick: an architectural history, St. Andrews Architecture: 1604-1966 and most recently Glorious Light: the stained glass of Fredericton.
-Holownia is Professor of Art and Department Chair at Mount Allison University in Sackville, New Brunswick.
-More than a thousand large format photographs have been taken so far including interiors and exteriors of buildings, wider streetscape and landscape views, and a whole series of portraits of trees.
-A series of six thematic written essays will provide context for the photographs.
-The study will lead to a book publication of Eastport in 2018 containing 216 pages and 175 photographs.
+Holownia recently retired as long time Professor of Art and Department Chair at Mount Allison University in Sackville, New Brunswick.
+More than a thousand large format photographs were taken by Holownia for this project including interiors and exteriors of buildings, wider streetscape and landscape views, and a whole series of portraits of trees.
+A series of six thematic written essays provide context for the photographs.
+The study led to a book publication of Eastport in 2018 containing 216 pages and 175 photographs.
 The book launch took place on Thursday, August 23, 2018, 7 pm @ TIMA’s 1829 Seaman’s Church Building, 26 Middle Street, Eastport, Maine.
 Both Thaddeus Holownia and John Leroux presented talks at the launch.
 Copies of the book can be ordered through this link: Eastport.
 The book can olso be viewed online: Eastport Online.

-Beyond the great sweep of North American history, there is something distinctly ‘here’ about here.
-Eastport never succumbed to a need to be something it wasn’t, but it had the foresight and good fortune to reach for a balance between being a factory town and a centre of culture and refinement.
-And at the centre of this was its scale – where the individual could find their place but wouldn’t lose themselves as they could in a larger, faceless center.
-I am reminded of the great artist Alex Colville’s thoughts, that being outside the bookends of attention is not only liberating, it can be the best spot to find genuine advancement.
+Situated beyond the great sweep of recent North American history, there is something distinctly ‘here’ about here.
+Eastport never succumbed to the need to be something it wasn’t.
+Instead, its people had the foresight and good fortune to reach for a balance between factory town and center of culture; some might say between refinement and mobility.
+At the heart of this balance was its scale – in Eastport, individuals could find their place but wouldn’t lose themselves as they might in a larger, hectic center.
+I am reminded of the great artist Alex Colville’s observation that a small town outside the bookends of attention is only not liberating, but can be the best spot to find genuine advancement.
 At the height of his creative output, Colville deemed that ‘universality comes from the particular… and by immersing oneself in the particular, it is possible to be universal.’

-In a place as special as Eastport, the allure of its history and landscape lie as much with the anomalies and exceptions as it does with convention, and it is that very aspect that makes it so valuable to its present and future.”
+In a place as compelling as Eastport, the allure of its history, landscape and character lies as much with the anomalies and exceptions as it does with convention.
+In recognizing this we nurture a valuable and persuasive means to fuel the region’s future.”